PCem Migration Guide

 Media

 86Box is quite a bit different in the media department as well.
 More disk image formats are supported, including our own 86F format for floppy bitstream images.
-Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of each type (floppy, CD-ROM, Zip, MO) can be installed, with each removable drive getting its own entry on the Media menu and status bar.
+Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of each type (floppy, CD-ROM, removable disk, MO) can be installed, with each removable drive getting its own entry on the Media menu and status bar.

 Limited host CD-ROM passthrough